bfeif/personal-website/content/posts/why-are-the-most-common-verbs-irregular-20220623.md

 ## Use It or Lose It

 So, it's less about where the _irregular_ verbs come from, and more about where the _regular_ verbs come from.
 If we think about verbs that have been created in the past 20 years (e.g. "to email", "to text", or "to google") all of them follow the regular verb conjugation patterns of adding an '-ed' to form the past tense (e.g. "I emailed you yesterday" or "I just googled it").
-With this, the oldest, most irregular, most frequent verbs (like "to give" and "to be") have been around in our language since a time when conjugation rules were different.
+On the other hand, the oldest, most irregular, most frequent verbs (like "to give" and "to be") have been around in our language since a time when conjugation rules were different.
 All the old verbs that were birthed alongside "to give" and "to be" have since slipped into a bottomless pit of irrelevance, and new, more regular verbs replaced them to define the new concepts we discovered as our world unfolded before us.[^1]

 ## Show Me the Data